-Integration

-3. How does your project / activity deliver economic, social, environmental & cultural outcomes together?
+Integration 3.
+How does your project / activity deliver economic, social, environmental & cultural outcomes together?
 The Medium Term Financial Strategy is closely aligned to the Council's Corporate Plan, with explicit links between resources and well-being objectives.
-The MTFS has been guided by the 3 Well-being Objectives outlined in the Corporate Plan.
+The MTFS has been guided by its well-being objectives.
 The development of the Corporate Plan and MTFS are both the responsibility of Cabinet and the Corporate Management Board.

-Collaboration

-4. How does your project / activity involve working together with partners (internal and external) to deliver well-being objectives?
+Collaboration 4.
+How does your project / activity involve working together with partners (internal and external) to deliver well-being objectives?
 A number of budget reduction proposals are achievable through inter-agency working, with the Third Sector, Social Enterprises, other local authorities and partners.
 These include joint services across local authorities, and with the Health Service, and new models of working internally to provide more resilient services.
 A number of services already collaborate with other partners and these continue to improve performance whilst operating with reducing resources.

-Involvement

-5. How does your project / activity involve stakeholders with an interest in achieving the well-being goals?
+Involvement 5.
+How does your project / activity involve stakeholders with an interest in achieving the well-being goals?
 How do those stakeholders reflect the diversity of the area?

-A full consultation "Shaping Bridgend's Future" was launched on 20 September 2021 and ran until 14 November 2021.
-The consultation asked citizens to share their views on a range of areas, including performance over the last 12 months, support for business, tourism and the economy, well-being, face to face access to Council services, digitalisation, investment in services, fees and charges, council tax levels and the future of the Council.
-The intention was to understand what the public felt had worked well, and where we need to continue to make changes or improvements as we recover from the Covid-19 pandemic, to ensure that we deliver effective and efficient services that are right for our communities over the next 5 to 10 years.
-A wide variety of methods of communication were used including surveys, social media, a number of online engagement sessions, online FAQ sessions as well as videos, radio adverts and media releases.
-Due to the impact of Covid-19 and the restrictions on engaging with residents face to face in the community, the council wanted to make sure that as many people as possible could get involved in the consultation and ensured that accessible versions of the survey were available - large print, easy read and youth, as well as standard versions.
-Bridgend People First and Bridgend Youth Council supported the consultation team to produce the easy read and youth surveys.
-An advert was also placed in the Glamorgan Gazette notifying non-domestic rates payers of the consultation, and inviting them to participate, as required by Section 65 of the Local Government Finance Act 1992.

-The results were collated and presented to Cabinet on 14 December 2021 in order to further inform decisions on the MTFS.
+We will be undertaking our annual budget consultation prior to the final budget being presented to Cabinet and Council at the end of February.
+The aim of the consultation will be to seek views on the priority areas for residents, in order to enable us to review and set a balanced budget.
+It is recognised that budget planning for 2024-25 is much more uncertain and challenging than ever before, and that the Council is facing even more cost pressures than experienced in previous years, as a result of the global economic circumstances arising from the cost of living crisis, high levels of inflation and the ongoing conflict in Ukraine.
+The results will be collated and considered by Cabinet in order to further inform final decisions on the MTFS.

-Section 2 Assess how well your project / activity will result in multiple benefits for our communities and contribute to the national well-being goals Description of the Well-being goals How will your project / activity deliver benefits to our communities under the national well-being goals?
+Section 2 Assess how well your project / activity will result in multiple benefits for our communities and contribute to the national well-being goals Description of f the Well-being goals How will your project / activity deliver benefits to our communities under the national well-being goals?
 Is there any way to maximise the benefits or minimise any negative impacts to our communities (and the contribution to the national well-being goals)?

-A prosperous Wales An innovative, productive and low carbon society which recognises the limits of the global environment and therefore uses resources efficiently and proportionately (including acting on climate change); and which develops a skilled and well-educated population in an economy which generates wealth and provides employment opportunities, allowing people to take advantage of the wealth generated through securing decent work.
-Improved educational outcomes for children and young people leading to a well-educated and skilled population to meet future skills needs.
-Improve future outcomes for young people including educational attainment, cohesive safe communities are more attractive and easier places to do business.
-Increase productivity, employment and skills.
+A prosperous Wales

+An innovative, productive and low carbon society which recognises the limits of the global environment and therefore uses resources efficiently and proportionately (including acting on climate change); and which develops a skilled and well-educated population in an economy which generates wealth and provides employment opportunities, allowing people to take advantage of the wealth generated through securing decent work.

+- Improved educational outcomes for children and young people leading to a well-educated and skilled population to meet future skills needs. - Improve future outcomes for young people including educational attainment, cohesive safe communities are more attractive and easier places to do business. - Increase productivity, employment and skills.
 Encourage a lower carbon economy.

 The majority of savings will be generated from making smarter use of resources with front line service reductions kept to a minimum and only as a last resort.
-The MTFS is aligned with the Corporate Plan to achieve the Council's current Well-being Objectives: Supporting a successful sustainable economy - taking steps to make the county borough a great place to do business, for people to live, work, study and visit, and to ensure that our schools are focussed on raising the skills, qualifications and ambitions for all people in the county borough.
-Helping people and communities to be more healthy and resilient - taking steps to reduce or prevent people from becoming vulnerable or dependent on the Council and its services.
-Supporting individuals and communities to build resilience, and enable them to develop solutions to have active, healthy and independent lives.